|

 and brain behind Figurine's synth-pop effort Transportation + Communication = Love (1999).

-Dntel was revealed to the world by the
+Dntel was revealed to the world by the album

-EP Something Always Goes Wrong (2000), that was originally recorded in 1994.
+EP Something Always Goes Wrong (2000), that had originally been

 Tamborello used laptops to craft the charming folk tunes of

-in a glitchy soundscape (notably The Dream Of Evan And Chan).
+in a glitchy soundscape (notably The Dream Of Evan And Chan,

 The Heartfelt (March, 2005), credited to Figurine, was an exercise in